kubeup/archon/README.md

 Example
 -------

+We believe every cluster is different.
+So we provides some ways to bootstrap a Kubernetes cluster as examples.
+You could choose one as the starting point and customize it to match your needs.

   - [Simple one machine Kubernetes cluster][simple-example]
   - [One master multiple nodes Kubernetes cluster][master-node-example]
   - [Self-hosted Kubernetes cluster with bootkube][bootkube-example]